Why I Quit My Job – I’m Going To Start A Revolution From My Bed.

 So this is my new mantra.

-In the next few months, I am going not to worry about keeping 9-5 hours.
+In the next few months, I am not going to worry about keeping 9-5 hours.
 I am claiming back the time spent on commuting in a little project I am calling #360withtheduke (more of that later).

 I am going to have more time to do what is important.